Vivian Hsu: Music

 Over the next two years, she released a few more singles, including, alongside Kazuma Endo of Siam Shade, Moment, the second opening theme to Mobile Suit Gundam SEED, followed in 2003 by her next solo album, The Secret to Happiness Is Love.
 Her last album is Hen Hen Ai (狠狠愛), released in April 2005.
 Her most recent album is Vivi and..., released in September 2006.
 For this album, Hsu collaborated with many artists and people including Jay Chou, Wang Leehom, Gary Cao, Nicky Lee and even her little brother and uncle.

 Hsu returned to Japan after a seven-year absence to release her new single Beautiful Day on March 3, 2010.

-Hsu's music, especially in her later work, covers a great range of genres.
-Included are slow love songs, R&B, hard rock, and of course J-pop.
-She has even dabbled in rap.
-This, combined with the fact that she is fluent in Mandarin, Cantonese, and Japanese makes her a very versatile artist.

-Hsu is also an accomplished lyricist.
-Her lyric-writing talent first gained serious notice when she completed several songs for Taiwan's R&B singer-songwriter Jay Chou.
-By proving that she is not just another pretty idol, but a very capable artist, Hsu surprised both her critics and adorned fans.
-She continued to collaborate with Jay on his second and third albums after his triumphant self-titled debut, and co-wrote songs for other pop performers, such as Leehom Wang, Vanness Wu, Show Lo and Gigi Leung.
-Her lyric work is much praised for its clever and straightforward simplicity.
+Apart from being a singer, Hsu is also a lyricist, noted for her collaboration with Jay Chou.
+She also wrote for Leehom Wang, Vanness Wu, Show Lo and Gigi Leung.

 Personal life

-In January 2014, Vivian got engaged to 36-year-old Singapore businessman Sean Lee of Marco Polo Marine Limited.
+In January 2014, Hsu got engaged to Singaporean businessman Sean Lee Yun Feng of Marco Polo Marine Limited.
 They held a wedding ceremony in Bali, Indonesia on June 26.
 Hsu announced her pregnancy in March 2015 via Facebook calling the pregnancy a "surprise" and "heaven sent" and said it came at a time when the self-professed workaholic promised to clear her work schedule in 2015 to focus on starting a family.
 On August 13, 2015, she gave birth to a boy, Dalton.
+The couple divorced on 10 December 2023, nine years after their marriage.